-Whether you are an existing Australian Unity Bank customer or just making an enquiry about the products Australian Unity offers, from 1 October 2020 you will be able to access our specially dedicated product API portal to find out all about our credit and debit cards, deposit accounts and transaction accounts products (known as “Product Reference Data”).
-This is phase 1 of Open Banking for non-major banks with the following stages to be rolled out progressively.
+Whether you are an existing Australian Unity Bank customer or just making an enquiry about the products Australian Unity offers, you can access our specially dedicated product portal to find out all about our credit and debit cards, deposit accounts, transaction accounts and home loan and personal loan products (known as “Product Reference Data”).
+For more information on the Australian Unity product portal, See here.

-Australian Unity is committed to your data security.
+Australian Unity Bank is committed to your data security.
 Open Banking uses a number of security measures and controls to transmit personal banking data securely using standardised Application Programming Interfaces (APIs).
-Once Open Banking is fully operational any request to access your personal data must be initiated by you, the customer via the Australian Unity website, Internet Banking platform or Mobile Application.
+Once Open Banking is fully operational any request to access your personal data must be initiated by you, the customer, via the Australian Unity Bank website, Internet Banking platform or Mobile Application.

 In addition, all authorised data recipients who are providing services by Open Banking must comply with privacy and security requirements and be accredited by the Australian Consumer and Competition Commission (ACCC).

 Product reference data includes information such as the interest rates and fees charged by banks as well as the features and eligibility criteria for banking products.
 It is generic and not specific to particular customers.

 For Developers interested in using the Product API please access more information https://open-banking.australianunity.com.au/cds-au/v1/banking/products

 The Australian Government has launched the official Consumer Data Right website where you can find out everything about the Consumer Data Right and how it works and how it can assist you.
 The website includes a number of features:

 Eligible Australian Unity Bank customers can request to share their account summary, balances and transaction history for open accounts with other banks and fintechs who are Accredited Data Recipients for: